adnanahmady/football-app/README.md

 ## Windows

-For windows 10 users its a similar process, you need to add bellow code to the end of `hosts` file in the `c:\Windows\System32\Drivers\etc\hosts` path.
+For Windows 10 users it's a similar process, you need to add bellow code to the end of `hosts` file in the `c:\Windows\System32\Drivers\etc\hosts` path.

 **Attention:** you need to change space between `0.0.0.0` and `football.test` to tab character